RareSkills/blog/l2-calldata/l2-calldata.md

 ## Methods of Optimizing Calldata

 The key factor to determine the amount of gas required for the calldata component is the calldata size, and this is specified by the **ABI encoding** rule.
-In particular, the **ABI** (Application Binary Interface),according to [Solidity’s Official Documentation](https://docs.soliditylang.org/en/latest/abi-spec.html).
+In particular, the **ABI** (Application Binary Interface), according to [Solidity’s Official Documentation](https://docs.soliditylang.org/en/latest/abi-spec.html).

 The best way to get an intuition for calldata formatting is with an example.

-First, let install cast, a toolkit to interact with EVM, and we use Foundryup as a toolchain installer:
+First, let's install cast, a toolkit to interact with EVM, and we use Foundryup as a toolchain installer:

 ```bash
 curl -L https://foundry.paradigm.xyz | bash
 foundryup
 ```

-Then we use the following cast command shows how solidity encodes the function with arguments:
+Then we use the following cast command that shows how Solidity encodes the function with arguments:

 ```solidity!
 cast calldata "addLiquidity(address,address,uint256,uint256,uint256,uint256,address,uint256)" 0xdeaDDeADDEaDdeaDdEAddEADDEAdDeadDEADDEaD 0xdeaDDeADDEaDdeaDdEAddEADDEAdDeadDEADDEaD 1200000000000000000000 2500000000000000000000 1000000000000000000000 2000000000000000000000 0xdeaDDeADDEaDdeaDdEAddEADDEAdDeadDEADDEaD 100